scaleoutsean/awesome-solidfire/README.md

 Q: Can I throw a couple of VMs on an Element Demo VM datastore to estimate how much I could save?

-A: I believe it should be fairly accurate.
+A: I believe it should be fairly accurate, but I haven't tested it.
 Get a representative sample of 5-10 VMs (up to 400GB combined) and clone them to an Element Demo VM-based test datastore.
 Give it a couple of hours to churn through that data and take a look.

 ### Hypervisors and Containers